wunderwuzzi23/blog/content/posts/2023/openai-data-exfiltration-first-mitigations-implemented.md

 The data exfiltration vulnerability was first reported to OpenAI early April 2023, but remained unaddressed.

-Starting today it appears that a mitigation has been implemented. 🎉🎉🎉
+Starting today it appears that some mitigations have been implemented. 🎉🎉🎉

 ## The Mitigation

-The mitigation is different from how other vendors fixed this vulnerability.
+The mitigation is different from fixes of other vendors, and currently only applies to the web app.

-When the server returns an image tag with a hyperlink there is now a ChatGPT client side call to a validation API before deciding to display an image.
+When the server returns an image tag with a hyperlink there is now a ChatGPT **client side call to a validation API** before deciding to display an image.

 The call is to an endpoit called `url_safe`: